-It is possible there are more switches on the steering wheel of most modern road cars than there are in a Morris Minor full stop.
+It is possible there are more switches on the steering wheel of most modern road cars than there are in this Morris Minor Convertible full stop.

-Simplicity on four wheels is very appealing indeed, particularly when it drives so sweetly.
+The Morris Minor Convertible is simplicity on four wheels, something that is very appealing indeed, particularly when it drives so sweetly.
 Classic front engine and rear wheel drive remain a winning formula today and when combined with such tiny proportions work extremely well on this fifty something year old car.
-Even the modest 50bhp power output can pull a Minor to 60mph quick enough not to hold up half the country in the process.
+Even the modest 50bhp power output can pull a Morris Minor Convertible to 60mph quick enough not to hold up half the country in the process.

 Going much faster than 60mph is not on the agenda, in a standard car at least, nor really the point.
 Minors are now largely serving out their retirement as transport to and from lunchtime meets in the countryside and taking the bride or groom to their big day.
 Still, driving one in the style to which they are now accustomed, with a degree of respect, provides a huge amount of pleasure.

 The steering is light and in tune with the tarmac you travel on and the gearbox very easy to operate, gears being located at the far corners of the levers extensive movement.
 Even the brakes feel up to the job and with plenty of room between the pedals the car is very easy to hustle along country lanes at reasonable pace.
-When you do the rear wheel drive setup feels great and begs for more power to deliver what would have been a very interesting alternative to the Cooper S.
+When you do the rear wheel drive setup feels great and begs for more power to deliver what would have been, in saloon form at least, a very interesting alternative to the Cooper S.

 So good you will wonder why you never thought of it before.